freeCodeCamp/freeCodeCamp/guide/english/css/breakpoints/index.md

 ## Setting Break Points

-Breakpoints are broadly set on basis of either of the following.
+Breakpoints are broadly set on basis of either of the following:

 - Breakpoints based on device width.
 - Breakpoints based on content.